 Skip to content

-How Much Does It Cost to Run Slow Cooker?
+How Much Does It Cost to Run a Slow Cooker?

 A slow cooker runs all day but only at about 200 watts — a full 8-hour braise uses less energy than one hour of an electric oven.
 At the US-average rate of 16.5¢/kWh, running a slow cooker costs about $6.02/month ($72.18/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.